mermaid-js/mermaid/docs/sequenceDiagram.md

 ## Styling

-Styling of the a sequence diagram is done by defining a number of css classes.
+Styling of a sequence diagram is done by defining a number of css classes.
 During rendering these classes are extracted from the file located at src/themes/sequence.scss

 ### Classes used